mikeobrien/node-xmlpoke/README.md

     // <el1/> --> <el1><el2 attr1="value1" attr2="value2">value3</el2></el1>
 ```

-Both these methods can take a string value, CData, raw xml, function or an object containing multiple attribute and element values.
+Values can be strings, CData, raw xml, a function or an object containing multiple attribute and element values.
+For example:

 ```js
 xmlpoke('**/*.config', function(xml) {